DNA tests fail to link 'In Cold Blood' killers to Florida murders

-KANSAS CITY, KANSAS, Aug 13 (Reuters) - DNA tests failed to prove a suspected link between the 1959 murders of a Kansas family portrayed in the book “In Cold Blood” and a quadruple homicide in Florida later the same year, authorities said on Tuesday.
+KANSAS CITY, KANSAS (Reuters) - DNA tests failed to prove a suspected link between the 1959 murders of a Kansas family portrayed in the book “In Cold Blood” and a quadruple homicide in Florida later the same year, authorities said on Tuesday.

 However, the inconclusive testing was based on poor DNA samples that had undergone years of storage and handling.